-1. interpret historical sources,

-2. demonstrate the importance of interdisciplinary interpretatons of historical events.
+- 1. interpret historical sources, - 2. demonstrate the importance of interdisciplinary interpretatons of historical events

-- 1. Introduction Overview of linguistic map of Europe and a history of Latin, a division of Indo-European languages, an overview of the language spoken or once spoken in Europe, the development of the Latin language of the local language with a negligible number of speakers to the world of language that has survived Empire in which it occurs - 2.
+- I. Introduction Overview of linguistic map of Europe and a history of Latin, a division of Indo-European languages, an overview of the language spoken or once spoken in Europe, the development of the Latin language of the local language with a negligible number of speakers to the world of language that has survived Empire in which it occurs - 2.
 Parts of speech, reading and pronunciation ways of pronouncing the Latin language: classical and traditional emphasis words: exercise, kind words and grammatical categories - 3.
-The first declension description and practicing the words I declination
+The first declension description and practicing the words I declination the student is in charge to attend at least 80% of the total number of lectures student, for a positive evaluation, is required to obtain a minimum of 75 credits during the semester and the final exam.
 The maximum amount of points is 150, divided in this way - four tests, which are held throughout the semester, carrying a total of 95, working in class 5, and the final exam 50 points.